sunfounder/pironman5-max/docs/source/hardware/login_rpi/remote_windows.rst

     .. warning::

         If an error appears stating ``The term 'ssh' is not recognized as the name of a cmdlet...``, your system may not have SSH tools pre-installed.
-In this case, you need to manually install OpenSSH following :ref:`openssh_powershell`, or use a third-party tool like |link_putty|.
+In this case, you need to use a third-party tool like |link_putty|.

 #.
 A security message will appear on your first login.
 Enter ``yes`` to proceed.